theskyinflames/freeverse-challenge/README.md

 # Code challenge

-This a coding challenge to implement the freeverse-challenge service requisites:
+This a coding challenge to implement the graphql-challenge service requisites:
 ```
   Instructions:
     Write a Go program that exposes an endpoint (using either RPC, REST, or GraphQL) that allows a user to purchase a product.
 The products are stored in a SQL database and they are unique.